 A whole block of dry-aged Austrian (Europe) short ribs.
 An inexpensive, great braising cut.
-We recommend using this cut for cooking through a pressure cooker only.
-Cooked for 2h the meat will be fork-tender and will literally melt in your mouth.
+We recommend using this cut for cooking with a pressure cooker or slow cooking only.
+Pressure-cooked for at least 2h the meat will be fork-tender and will literally melt in your mouth.
 Simmental beef is a common breed in western Europe and known for its portion sizes, distinctive beefy flavor, and tenderness.
 You get 3-4 ribs, depending on the size.
-Although with little marbling the 28 days dry-aged Simmental beef has a very distinctive - almost clean beefy/milky flavor - not as deep as our premium Morgan Ranch Beef - however, in terms of quality this Austrian beef definitely tops every supermarket-bought commodity meat.
-See the cooking instructions below.
+Although with little marbling, European beef has a very distinctive - almost clean beefy/milky flavor due to a difference in the type of breed (Simmental) compared to Australian or Amerian beef.

 1 short rib block

 Various aizes available, please select.

 Shipping & Handling